Putin's Declaration of Victory in Syria Opens Door for Russian Strikes on ISIS in Libya

-When the news that Kremlin had publicly ordered the Foreign Ministry to negotiate a deal for Russia’s air forces to use Egyptian military bases I conceded I did not know what this was about.
+When a fortnight ago the Kremlin publicly ordered the Foreign Ministry to negotiate a deal for Russia’s air force to use Egyptian military bases, I conceded I did not know what this was about.
 I entertained the possibility it was a prelude to Russia’s military involvement in Libya, but then I said I don’t see that happening with Russia’s intervention in Syria still in full swing:

 I admit that I honestly don’t know.
 Egypt is too far away to be directly useful to the Russian intervention in Syria.
 Use of Egyptian bases would be necessary if Moscow was planning to fight ISIS in Egypt’s Sinai or intervene in Libya, but I don’t see any signs Russia is interested in further adventures before Syria is wrapped up.